Home » Course » Main Course

 It is a personal choice.
 So feel free to substitute with penne, ziti, rotini, macaroni, or any of your favorite pasta!

 Next.
-While pasta is boiling, go ahead and start making the sauce on a separate skillet.
+While pasta is boiling, go ahead and start making the sauce for our creamy Italian sausage pasta on a separate skillet.

 Because Italian sausage is packed with lots of herbs and spices, it brings so much great flavor to the creamy red sauce.